Pacificus: Introduced Friars Minor into France

-Francis summoned Brother Pacificus and sent him, with other friars, throughout the world, preaching the praises of God.
-In 1217 he was sent to France, where he is said to have become the founder, and first provincial, of the Friars Minor.
-In the Speculum perfectionis, attributed to Brother Leo, Pacificus is said to have experienced a vision at San Pietro in Bovara of Francis in heaven.
+St. Francis himself wanted to bring the order to France, his plans were interrupted.
+Francis summoned Brother Pacificus and sent him, with other friars, to France, this being a part of a pattern wherein he has sent brothers into the different parts of the world top preach the word of God.
+In 1217 he was sent to France, settling first at St. Denis, where he is said to have become the founder, and first provincial, of the Friars Minor.